-No agency appropriation has been made nor a funding source provided for any expenditures associated with the proposed rules.
+No agency appropriation has been made, nor a funding source provided for any expenditures associated with the proposed rules.
+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.